arbor-sim/arbor/doc/contrib/pr.rst

    as the Arbor project.
    If this is a problem for you, please contact us at `arbor-sim@fz-juelich.de <mailto:arbor-sim@fz-juelich.de>`__.
-5. A PR on Github is automatically built and tested by our CI bot called Travis.
+5. A PR on Github is automatically built and tested by GitHub Actions CI pipelines.
-   You can also run these tests yourself by building them first (``make tests``) and then running them (``./bin/*unit*``).
+   You can run these tests yourself by building them first (``make tests``) and then running them (``./bin/*unit*``).

-   -  If you make changes effecting simulations on GPUs, you can post a reply to your PR with ``bors try``.
-This will run our GPU test-suite.
+   -  If you make changes effecting simulations on GPUs, you can post a reply to your PR with ``bors try``, which will run the test-suite with GPU and MPI enabled on `Piz Daint <https://www.cscs.ch/computers/piz-daint/>`_.
 6. A member of the Arbor development team will review your contribution.
    If they approve, your PR will be merged!
 Normally this should happen within a few days.